slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

 <!--
+18. Maintain reserves.
+A man should not employ all his capacity and power at once and on every occasion.
+Even in knowledge there should be a rearguard, so that your resources are doubled.
+One must always have something to resort to when there is fear of a defeat. -- Balthasar Gracian

 There are two ways of spreading light: to be the candle or the mirror that reflects it — Edith Wharton

 quem ganha a maioria dos duelos normalmanete ganha o jogo. micro e o macro -- sergio conceição